The Understudy (Seinfeld): Production

 A stand-up routine was filmed for the intro, but deleted before broadcast because the episode had run so far over the limit for its time slot.

 Though it originated with writer Marjorie Gross contemplating what would happen if a celebrity were injured at one of the charity softball games Seinfeld creators Larry David and Jerry Seinfeld participated in, the Bette Midler/Gennice Graham story arc was developed into a parody of the 1994 Tonya Harding-Nancy Kerrigan scandal.
 Gennice's breakdown when her laces come undone references Harding's bootlace incident at the 1994 Olympics.

 Jerry Stiller, who played the part of Frank Costanza, did not actually know any Korean; he learned his Korean lines phonetically.
-Frank's line "This is not my kind of guy", just as with "...we're gonna take it outside and I'm gonna show you what it's like!" from "The Opposite", was taken from a Buddy Rich bootleg tape.
-Larry David came up with the idea of Frank having a lost love working at the manicurists.
+Frank's line "This is not my kind of guy", just as with George's "...we're gonna take it outside and I'm gonna show you what it's like!" from "The Opposite", was taken from a Buddy Rich bootleg tape.
+Larry David came up with the idea of Frank having a lost love working at the salon.

 The character J. Peterman debuted in this episode.
 The J. Peterman Company catalogue was being delivered to the Seinfeld office, and David and Seinfeld, though they had no idea why the catalogue was being delivered to them, would leaf through it and were amused by the elaborate Hemingwayesque stories that were crafted into the catalogue's descriptions, inspiring them to create the character.